MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 no-loc: [target, targets]
 ---

-> [!WARNING]
-> The Resource Estimator in Azure portal will be deprecated starting from **January 2025**.
-From this date, you won't be able to submit resource estimation jobs via Azure portal.
-We recommend that you transition to the local Resource Estimator in Visual Studio Code provided in the [Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode).

 ## Prerequisites for Qiskit in VS Code

 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.